driessenslucas/researchproject/Thesis_new.md

 titlepage-logo: mct_logo.png
 header-logo: header_image.png
 header-title: "Bachelor Thesis Howest"
-abstract: "In this research project, I delve into the fascinating realm of artificial intelligence, specifically focusing on reinforcement learning (RL) and its application in real-world scenarios.
-The crux of my investigation revolves around the challenging question 'Is it possible to transfer a trained RL agent from a simulation to the real world?'
-This inquiry is particularly examined in the context of maze navigation.
-This research is partitioned into sub-questions, which collectively aim to create a comprehensive understanding of the process.
-Firstly, I explore the various virtual environments available for training a virtual RF-car, seeking the most effective platform for my purposes.
-Secondly, I delve into identifying the most suitable reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
-Lastly, the research seeks to bridge the gap between simulation and reality, investigating the practicality and challenges involved in this transition.
-Through this study, I aspire to contribute significantly to the field of AI and robotics, offering insights and methodologies that could potentially advance the implementation of RL in real-world applications.
-The outcomes of this research could have far-reaching implications, not only in robotics but also in areas where simulation-based training is crucial."
 text1: Bachelor Multimedia and Creative Technologies
 text2: University of Applied Sciences
 text3: Howest Kortrijk